Joomla Custom Fields in 2026: Capabilities, Limitations, and Practical Guidance for Administrators

 Limitations and Pitfalls

-Subform fields, while powerful, have a known limitation with deep nesting.
+Subform fields, while powerful, have a persistent limitation with deep nesting.
 Placing a subform field inside another subform is not supported and produces unreliable results.
 Administrators attempting to model complex hierarchical data structures within native custom fields will hit this ceiling and may need to consider a dedicated component or a JSON-based workaround stored in a text field.

 Accessing Custom Fields via the Joomla API